Rivals dig in as U.S. "fiscal cliff" drama debuts

 Generally weak since the elections, U.S. stock markets were flat on Tuesday, with nervous investors eyeing Washington amid scepticism about lawmakers' ability to make fiscal decisions.

-About half of Americans doubt that Obama and congressional Republicans will be able to reach an agreement to resolve the "fiscal cliff," according to a poll released by the Pew Research Center for the People and the Press.
+About half of Americans doubt that Obama and congressional Republicans will be able to reach an agreement to resolve the "fiscal cliff," according to a poll released on Tuesday by the Pew Research Centre for the People and the Press.

 'PHOTO-OP WEEK'

-"We're three weeks away from serious negotiations on the 'fiscal cliff'," said Greg Valliere, chief political strategist at Potomac Research Group in Washington.
+"We're three weeks away from serious negotiations on the fiscal cliff," said Greg Valliere, chief political strategist at Potomac Research Group, a Washington policy analysis firm.

 "This is a photo-op week, next week is Thanksgiving, then lawmakers will straggle back to Washington to examine what staffers have come up with.
 The dominant theme in these three weeks will be trial balloons," he said.